Landowner: Miller School

 Natural Resources and Scenic Campus Forever Preserved

-The Land Trust of Virginia (LTV) has accepted a conservation easement on the campus of Miller School of Albemarle County, conserving the beautiful and historic 637-acre property.
+The Land Trust of Virginia’s conservation easement on the campus of Miller School of Albemarle conserves the beautiful and historic 637-acre property.

 LTV worked with the Miller School for several months to craft language in the conservation easement that allows for the ongoing use of the property as a school while protecting the resources on their campus from increasing local development pressure.